espressif/esp-idf/docs/en/api-reference/peripherals/adc.rst

     - :ref:`ESP32 DevKitC <esp-modules-and-boards-esp32-devkitc>`: GPIO 0 cannot be used due to external auto program circuits.
     - :ref:`ESP-WROVER-KIT <esp-modules-and-boards-esp-wrover-kit>`: GPIO 0, 2, 4 and 15 cannot be used due to external connections for different purposes.

+.. only:: esp32s2

+    The {IDF_TARGET_NAME} integrates two 12-bit SAR (`Successive Approximation Register <https://en.wikipedia.org/wiki/Successive_approximation_ADC>`_) ADCs supporting a total of 20 measurement channels (analog enabled pins).

+    The ADC driver API supports ADC1 (10 channels, attached to GPIOs 1 - 10), and ADC2 (10 channels, attached to GPIOs 11 - 20).
+However, the usage of ADC2 has some restrictions for the application:

+    1. ADC2 is used by the Wi-Fi driver.
+Therefore the application can only use ADC2 when the Wi-Fi driver has not started.

 Configuration and Reading ADC
 -----------------------------